shadesofsea/shadesofsea.github.io/aboutme.md

 subtitle: What I write in blogs
 ---

-Travel, places, random encounters, things that happen in life
+Travel, cities, random encounters with human beings on Earth, things that happened or about to happen in life